What is Aspiration?

 There is a $500 daily limit on ATM withdrawals for the first 30 days after opening account, which increases to $1,000 afterward.

 Electronic, i.e. Automated Clearing House (ACH) bank transfers from your Aspiration account are free.
-Wire transfers within the US cost $0.82 for both outgoing and incoming transactions, while for international wire transactions, outgoing costs $15 and incoming $2.50.
+Outgoing wire transfers cost $4.50 within the US and $19.50 for international transactions, while there is a $2.06 fee for all incoming transactions.
 Note however that you cannot make an outgoing wire transfer in the first 3 months after opening your account.

 Aspiration does not charge a fee when you deposit money to your account.
 However, the options are limited, as you cannot use a bank card or deposit cash, you can add funds only by electronic (ACH) transfer, direct deposits, mobile checks, or via third-party apps like PayPal and Venmo.